MattthewWilson/Matthew-Wilson_2021CourseWork/Matthew-Wilson_LearningJournal_2021.md

 ## 09/03/2021

 Created a pickup system.
 This was similar to one I made for a previous project.
 The only difficulty was working out how to translate it to be more modular and reusable.
 Otherwise no issues were enountered

+## 13/04/2021

+Encountered an issue while working on the game using the combined packages.
+The pickups were not detecting collision with the player.
+After some research I determined that the problem was a result of me making my project in 2D, while the package was made in 3D.
+Adding `2D` to the end of `OnTriggerEnter` and `Collision` fixed the issue.